timwco/talks/MVC/mvc.md

 ## MODELS

 > They represent the data in your application.
-This can be viewed as a type of data you can model, like a Person, User, Car, ToDo etc. Models should always be up to date and be able to notify anyone about their current state.
+This can be viewed as a type of data you can model, like a Person, User, Car, Task etc.

 ---

 ## Views

 > They are what the user of your application interfaces with.
-Views are always aware of your Models but don't directly communicate with them.

 ---

 ## Controllers

 > They handle the actions.
 They take input, watch for clicks and other user actions.
 Basically Controllers handle the input while Views handle the output.
 A controller will update your Modal and then in return your view will be updated.
-Basically, for the most part you can think of the controller as sitting between
+Basically, for the most part you can think of the controller as sitting between your views and your models.

 ---

-Let's take a deeper look
+Let's code :allthethings: